 The Gorgeous Svaneti

-It is located in the North-Western fringes of the mountainous regions of the country.
+It is located in the North-Western fringe of the mountainous regions of the country.
 Svaneti is considered to be the most popular trekking destination.

 The region has lush green mountainous terrains and is commonly called the Green Pearl of Georgia.

 One can take the 4-day tour travelling from Mestia to Ushguli.
-A traveller can also opt for a more rigorous hike from the hamlet of Esteri, which is 9-day long.
+A traveller can also opt for a more rigorous hike from the hamlet of Esteri, which is 9 days long.